mccsoft/backend-frontend-template/README.md

    - For low workloads you could host App & Postgres on 1CPU/2GB VPS (~5$ on Hetzner/MVPS)
 2. [Azure Web App](/docs/Deploy-Azure-WebApp.md).
 It's simple, use it if you already use Azure and are ok with paying quite a bit more than for a regular VM (5x more :))
 3. [Obsolete] [Docker-compose on VM](/docs/Deploy-docker-compose.MD).
 This is an obsolete way, instructions are available for backwards compatibility.
 It's NOT recommended for new projects, and even old ones should better switch to Kubernetes (k3s) :).

+## Update project to the newest version
+Check [docs](/docs/details/PullFromTemplate.md) regarding how to update your project (that was previously created from Template) to newer version.

+Also consider reading [Changelog](/docs/CHANGELOG.md) for some manual steps that might be needed (e.g. create database migration)